zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-amazon.md

 I have not been dispatched, I have not dispatched, I have not taken up.
 I will not take the Lady's Ashtankan road, which will not be the Bothangian.
-I am not well aware of the grieving fact, I am suffering The cause of the occurrence was not made, I did not go the way, Nirvana I reproach himself because he is thus disgraced Because the undone is a tree unto himself, so do not these kammas that reproach him.
+I am not well aware of the grieving fact, I am suffering The cause of the occurrence was not made, I did not go the way, Nibbana I reproach himself because he is thus disgraced Because the undone is a tree unto himself, so do not these kammas that reproach him.
 Nooi does not reproach himself, because it does not cause the cause.